Complementarity and Identification

 \end{section}

 \begin{section}{Conclusion}

 In this paper, I contribute to the literature on the partial identification of treatment effects by developing and applying assumptions that formalize the notion of complementarity.
 I examine the identification power of these assumptions and discuss how they can be justified.
-The supermodularity and submodularity assumptions I propose can be used to narrow bounds on treatment effects in studies of policy complementarity, which have traditionally been stymied by a lack of pseudo--experimental variation in multiple policies simultaneously.
-In proposition \ref{spm bounds 0}, I show how these shape restrictions can improve bounds on average treatment effects in the simple case of a two--dimensional binary treatment.
+The supermodularity and submodularity assumptions proposed can be used to narrow bounds on treatment effects in studies of policy complementarity, which have traditionally been stymied by a lack of pseudo--experimental variation in multiple policies simultaneously.
+Proposition \ref{spm bounds 0} shows how these shape restrictions can improve bounds on average treatment effects in the simple case of two binary treatments.
 Proposition \ref{spm bounds 2} extends this result to a more general treatment set with an arbitrary finite number of (possibly multivalued) treatments and the possibility of complex combinations of supermodularity and submodularity.
+Proposition \ref{spm bounds 3} combines the supermodularity and submodularity assumptions with the semi--monotone treatment response assumption of \cite{manski1997monotone}.

 Complementarity may also stem from differential treatment response among subpopulations defined by observed covariates.
 Subgroup heterogeneity in treatment effects is an increasingly widely recognized phenomenon, and can often be motivated directly from economic theory (see, e.g., \cite{bitler2014can}).
-Propositions \ref{SPMIV 1} and \ref{SPMIV 2} show how qualitative information about treatment effect heterogeneity embodied in supermodular instrumental variables can be used to improve bounds on average treatment effects and average potential outcomes.
+Proposition \ref{SPMIV 1} and corollary \ref{SPMIV 2} show how qualitative information about treatment effect heterogeneity embodied in supermodular instrumental variables can be used to improve bounds on average treatment effects and average potential outcomes, respectively.
+Proposition \ref{SPMIV 3} combines supermodular IVs with the new shape restrictions as well as semi--monotone treatment response.
 Supermodular instrumental variables can be used in studies with one or many treatments, making them a versatile and potentially powerful addition to the arsenal of applied econometricians.